maxdraz/particle-jam/README.md

 Find song's BPM - Hold RB for a full bar of the song

 ### Customisation
-To tweak variables go to Particles scene and select the ParticlesECS gameobject.
+To tweak variables go to the Particles scene and select the ParticlesECS gameobject.

 ***ParticlesECS script***
 * Turn Fraction - decides the intervals at which particles are spawned.
 Changing this will dictate the starting arrangement of particles.